-The Visdom II demo is the second major mile stone in my demo career.
-It was created in 1992 and was the first demo that I created as contribution for something like a computer convention and therefore the first demo for a large audience.
+The Visdom II demo is the second major milestone in my demo career.
+It was created in 1992 and was the first demo I made to contribute to a computer convention.
+It was my first demo for a large audience.
 The "Halle Project" was an Atari 8-bit demo compilation organized by Carsten Schmitt (CSS) for the computer convention in Halle.
-This convention was the successor of the "Hobbytronic" which had taken place multiple times in the years before.
-Many people were impressed by the demo and in fact it is still one of my all-time-favorite creations.
+This convention was the successor of the "Hobbytronic", which had occurred multiple times in the years before.
+Many people were impressed by the demo, and in fact, it is still one of my all-time favorite creations.
 Here's an excerpt from a Page 6 article

-It pushed the Atari to expose the maximum of colors in ways that were unseen before and which exploit many effects in the hardware that were unused or even unknown at that time.
-Therefore it also became a benchmark for Atari emulators later, as you can see in the screen shots of the Atari800 emulator for example.
+It pushed the Atari computer to expose the maximum of colors in unseen ways and exploited many effects in the hardware that were unused or even unknown at that time.
+Therefore, it also became a benchmark for Atari emulators later, as you can see in the screenshots of the Atari800 emulator.

-Soon I figured out that the only solution was to bring my Atari XL computer there, including the Amiga 500 cross development system which I had created for my own purposes.
-The cross development system called DTrans consisted of a Seka Assembler used as editor, a modified ASM 6502 cross-assembler, a self-made connector cable to link the printer port of the Amiga with the two joystick ports of the Atari, and a self made OS ROM for the Atari.
-With a set of command shell tools it was possible to transfer single files from and to the Atari (put/get) or to even transfer complex programs consisting of several chunks of data (rec).
+Soon, I realized that the only solution was to bring my Atari XL computer there, including the Amiga 500 cross-development system I had created for my purposes.
+The cross-development system called DTrans consisted of a Seka Assembler used as an editor, a modified ASM 6502 cross-assembler, a self-made connector cable to link the printer port of the Amiga with the two joystick ports of the Atari, and a self-made OS ROM for the Atari.
+With a set of command shell tools, it was possible to transfer single files from and to the Atari (put/get) or even to transfer complex programs consisting of several chunks of data (rec).
 The self-made OS ROM in the Atari checked for a pending transmission upon RESET and then booted from the Amiga with about 14 kb per second.
-It also contained a very specialized monitor which allowed fast analysis of programs and finding bugs.
+It also contained a specialized monitor, allowing fast program analysis and finding bugs.

-The later versions of the OS could also be loaded from disk into a modified BIBOMON board where I had exchanged the 16k ROM by 32k RAM with a battery backup.
-All together this was a very comfortable and powerful environment, comparable to today cross-development using emulators.
-And the KickStart power-up screen in the OS is something that I really miss nowadays.
+The later versions of the OS could also be loaded from disk into a modified BIBOMON board where I had exchanged the 16k ROM for a 32k RAM with a battery backup.
+Altogether, this environment was very comfortable and robust, comparable to today's cross-development using emulators.
+And the KickStart power-up screen in the OS is something that I miss nowadays.

-I created large wooden box (rather a cupboard) which contained two layers one for the Amiga and one for the Atari.
-Like on a modern computer table, the layers could be pulled out of the box individually.
+I created a large wooden box (rather than a cupboard) that contained two layers, one for the Amiga and one for the Atari.
+Like on a modern computer table, the layers could be individually pulled out of the box.
 At the bottom of the box, there was enough space to store the Amiga monitor and the TV set for the Atari.
-Here a some impression from the last day at the army.
-On the second image you can see room mate carrying the parts of my wooden computer box
+Here are some impressions from the last day in the army.
+In the second image, you can see my roommate carrying the parts of my wooden computer box.

 So every day at 4 p.m.
-I opened my magic box, put the monitor and the TV set on top, pulled the keyboards and sat down on my chair in front of the box and started coding.
-The three main effects are the raster split logo, the "Wiggle" and the waving "ImpRes" pattern.
-The most sophisticated is in fact the "Wiggle".
+I opened my magic box, put the monitor and the TV set on top, pulled the keyboards, sat on my chair before the box, and started coding.
+The main effects are the raster split logo, the "Wiggle", and the waving "ImpRes" pattern.
+The most sophisticated is the "Wiggle".

-While the demo runs, you can press "HELP" at any time to display info screens (German) which explain the effects in detail, contain the greetings, flame war against somebody who claimed to be the coder of Visdom I, funny nonsense and state that army suxx big time.
-Pressing "HELP" again displays the next info screen, "SPACE" returns to the demo main screen and "SHIFT" ends the demo and loads the next part of the compilation."
-Finally there is also a hidden part included to make sure nobody can claims he's the coder this time.
+While the demo runs, you can press "HELP" at any time to display info screens (German) which explain the effects in detail, contain the greetings, and flame wars against somebody who claimed to be the coder of Visdom I, funny nonsense and state that army sux big time.
+Pressing "HELP" again displays the next info screen, "SPACE" returns to the demo main screen, and "SHIFT" ends the demo and loads the next part of the compilation."
+Finally, a hidden part ensures nobody can claim he's the coder this time.